Mark John Taylor: Capture and intended return

-In December 2018, Taylor fled ISIL forces and surrendered to Kurdish forces in Syria.
+In December 2018, Taylor fled Islamic State forces and surrendered to Kurdish forces in Syria.
 Taylor claims that he was motivated by the lack of food and money.
 On 4 March 2019, Taylor was interviewed while in custody by Australian Broadcasting Corporation Middle East correspondent Adam Harvey and Suzanne Dredge.
-During the interview, Taylor claimed that he had not taken part in hostilities but had merely served as a border guard for ISIL.
+During the interview, Taylor claimed that he had not taken part in hostilities but had merely served as a border guard for the Islamic State.
 Taylor also claimed to have witnessed several beheadings and executions.
 In addition, Taylor expressed regret that he was too poor to buy a female Yazidi slave.
 Taylor has expressed a desire to return to New Zealand but has acknowledged that he would not be surprised if his country did not take him back.

-During an interview with journalist Campell MacDiarmid of the Abu Dhabi-based newspaper The National, Taylor claimed that he had been in contact with New Zealand intelligence officers who had encouraged him to leave ISIS and had offered him assistance to return home.
+During an interview with journalist Campell MacDiarmid of the Abu Dhabi-based newspaper The National, Taylor claimed that he had been in contact with New Zealand intelligence officers who had encouraged him to leave the Islamic State and had offered him assistance to return home.
 Taylor has also expressed an interest in setting up a medical marijuana company after returning to New Zealand.
 However, Andrew Little, the Minister in charge of New Zealand's intelligence services, has asserted that no New Zealand government representatives have been in contact with Taylor since his capture.

 Political responses

-In response to media coverage of Taylor's capture, Prime Minister Jacinda Ardern of the Labour Party has confirmed that New Zealand would not be stripping Taylor of his citizenship but that he would have to make his own travel arrangements since New Zealand lacked a diplomatic presence in Syria.
+In response to media coverage of Taylor's capture, Prime Minister Jacinda Ardern of the Labour Party confirmed that New Zealand would not be stripping Taylor of his citizenship but that he would have to make his own travel arrangements since New Zealand lacked a diplomatic presence in Syria.
 She also warned that he would face an investigation in New Zealand due to his association with terrorist organisations.
 Similar sentiments were echoed by Justice Minister Andrew Little while the Green Party's Justice spokesperson Golriz Ghahraman has stated Taylor should cooperate with Kurdish forces and the UN to extradite to NZ.

-Meanwhile, Foreign Minister Winston Peters has described Taylor as a traitor to his country and Western civilization, opining that he had forfeited his right to return to New Zealand by joining ISIS.
+Meanwhile, Foreign Minister Winston Peters has described Taylor as a traitor to his country and Western civilization, opining that he had forfeited his right to return to New Zealand by joining the Islamic State.
 National Party leader and Leader of the Opposition Simon Bridges has stated that New Zealand was in no hurry to take Taylor back and that he should face prison for his involvement with a terrorist group.
 National Party Deputy Leader Paula Bennett and New Zealand First Member of Parliament and government minister Shane Jones have described Taylor as a disgrace to New Zealand and said he should face justice.